-While we’re all for making an honest living with hard work and hustle, there’s nothing quite like the joy a bit of free money brings, now is there?
+While we’re all for making an honest living, there’s nothing quite like the joy a bit of free money brings.

-Of course this is hardly something that happens every day – typically on birthdays, at Christmas or when a family member feels generous.
+Of course this is hardly something that happens every day.
+Typically it’s only on birthdays, at Christmas or when a family member feels generous that we get an unexpected cash boost.
 But if you’re lucky and know just where to look, you may find free money in other surprising places too.

-Here’s our quick guide for claiming back money from organisations and companies you may not even know are in your debt.
+Here’s our quick guide on claiming back money from organisations and companies you may not even know are in your debt.

-If you tend to be conservative in the use of essential resources such as gas and electricity at home, chances are good that you’re overpaying your supplier.
+If you tend to be conservative in the use gas and electricity at home, chances are that you’re overpaying your supplier.

-According to recent research released by online comparison service, uSwitch, energy suppliers owe £1.3bn collectively to around 11 million of Britain’s households — with one in 10 having over £200 to reclaim.
+According to research by online comparison service uSwitch, energy suppliers owe £1.3bn collectively to around 11 million British households.
+One in 10 have over £200 to reclaim.

 How does this happen, you may wonder?

-Unsurprisingly, energy companies aren’t jumping to pay these bills out of their own goodwill, so you’ll have to put some effort into checking your accounts (you can do this online) and then ask for a refund if you qualify.
+Unsurprisingly, energy companies aren’t jumping to pay these bills out of their own goodwill.
+You’ll have to put some effort into checking your accounts (you can do this online) and then ask for a refund if you qualify.

 Find out more about this process on the uSwitch website.

-Most rainwater falling on properties drains into public sewers owned by the ten water and sewerage companies in England and Wales.
+Most rainwater falling on properties drains into public sewers owned by water and sewerage companies.

-These companies are responsible for removing and processing this rainwater and collect around £1 billion each year to cover the costs of this service.
+These companies are responsible for removing and processing this rainwater.
+They collect around £1 billion each year to cover the costs of this service.

 If rainwater drains from your property into a public sewer, you will be charged for surface water drainage through your sewerage bill.

-However, if rainwater does not drain from your property into a public sewer, because you have a soakaway or similar, you may be entitled to a surface water drainage rebate of up to £240.
+However, if rainwater does not drain from your property into a public sewer, because you have a soakaway or similar, you may be entitled to a surface water drainage rebate.
+This could be as much as £240.

 To find out if you qualify and how to apply for a surface drainage rebate, visit the Ofwat website.

-It’s also one met with a good deal of contention, as not everyone has the tenacity to go through the motions of filing the notoriously admin-intensive claim.
+It’s also one met with a good deal of contention, as not everyone is able to file the notoriously admin-intensive claim.

 However, with the average first-time UK tax refund being around £2,500, it may be worth roping in the help of professionals, such as RIFT Refunds.